Falmouth-Games-Academy/comp140-gam160-game/README.md

 Fig6: Oates, Max.
 2019.
 Controller Design

 At the bottomer right of the design is a ruff sketch of the inside of the controller.
-The shaker will house a frame containing the Neopixels, buttons, Arduinos and BerryImu.
+The shaker will house a 3D printed frame that can contain the Neopixels, buttons, Arduinos and BerryImu.

 # Bibliography
 Champlain emc.
 Space Box – The Emergent Media Centre’s 10 year anniver-sary.
 WordPress.